jefferyharrell/Captioner/PRD.md

 - User can edit captions and see them update in real time.
 - New images added to the folder appear after a rescan or automatic detection.
 - System performance is acceptable with at least 5,000 images.
-- All errors are returned in the standardized JSON format and are understandable by a human.
+- All errors are returned in FastAPI's default JSON structure: {"detail": ...} and are understandable by a human.
 - All code is covered by automated tests, and tests pass reliably.

 ---